ADACS-Australia/swinburne-rc-docs/docs/astronomy.md

 ![](images/applications_volume-service.png)

-**To fast-track your application, we also request that you let us know you have submitted via email at <openstack@adacs.org.au>.**
+Remember to email us at <openstack@adacs.org.au> once you have submitted.

-This is to make sure your application is filtered out from standard national allocation requests, and that it is viewed by the correct person.
+This is ensure that your application is correctly filtered out from standard national allocation requests.
 Following your submission, a system administrator may be in touch with you to discuss your resource requirements.

-!!!
-Note
-    The root disk on images is only 30GB, so most user will require volume storage.
-You should also keep in mind that volume storage is persistent, while the root disk on images is not. i.e. changes made to the root disk will be gone when you shut down your instance, unless you take a snapshot.
+Applications are usually approved within a week of submission.

 ---